Diophantine Maps: Hilbert's Tenth Problem

 has a solution over $R$. \\ \textbf{Hilbert's tenth problem over $R$ has a negative answer} if for all choices of $R_0$ and for all recursive representations of $R_0$ such an $f$ does not exists. \end{defi}

-\begin{remark} If $\L_R \subset \L$ and $R_0$ is finitely generated, we have that the recursive representation chosen on $R_0$ does not matter. \\ The choice of $R_0$ does not matter for the general version of Hilbert's tenth problem, since we can replace a coefficient in $S_c'(\L)$ by a set of Diophantine equations with coefficients in $S_c(\L) \subset R_0$. \end{remark}
+\begin{remark} The choice of $R_0$ does not matter for the general version of Hilbert's tenth problem, since we can replace a coefficient in $S_c'(\L)$ by a set of Diophantine equations with coefficients in $S_c(\L) \subset R_0$. \end{remark}

+\begin{thm} \th Let $(R,\L)$ be a set with a finite language and let $S_c(\L) \subset R_0 \subset S_c'(\L)$ be a set.
+Suppose that $(R_0,+_1,\cdot_1)$ with $j_1$ and $(R_0,+_2,\cdot_2)$ with $j_2$ are two ring structures with a recursive representation that are compatible with $(R,\L)$.
+If Hilbert's tenth problem has a positive answer with respect to $(R_0,j_1)$, then Hilbert's tenth problem has a positive answer with respect to $(R_0,j_2)$.
+In other words, in this case it does not matter which recursive representation on $R_0$ we take. \end{thm}